Therapy for Gen Z, Young Adults & the LGBTQIA+ Community

 Psychotherapist · She/Her · Kula Wellness Group

-My approach blends trauma-informed care with a multimodal framework — adaptable to what you're actually bringing in.
-I draw on CBT, DBT, mindfulness, narrative therapy, and play-based techniques depending on what fits.
-My main goal is for you to walk away from our sessions feeling more in tune with yourself.
+In our work together, I will serve as a guide for you to make sense of your experiences and develop habits that are catered towards your needs.
+My approach blends trauma-informed care with a multimodal framework that is adaptable to your presenting concerns.
+My main goal is for you to walk away from our sessions together feeling more in tune with yourself.

 As a therapist, I'm grounded, empathetic, witty, and curious.
-I work with clients of all backgrounds and am committed to providing services that are inclusive and empowering.
-Through our work together, I hope to witness you meeting yourself in your moments with self-compassion — knowing that you are capable of meaningful change.
+I work with clients of all backgrounds and am committed to providing services that are inclusive and empowering for all individuals.

 This counselor is under the clinical supervision of Amber Amick, LPC, NCC, CPCS, and under the direction of Mikayla Ruggieri, LCSW.
 This structure ensures ongoing support, collaboration, and high-quality care within the Kula Wellness Group team.